veda-consulting-company/uk.co.vedaconsulting.mosaico/TESTING.md

 Mosaico handles a few different kinds of images and links.
 To test these, create a mailing with content:

+* (CON-1) Create a new mailing.
+Fill in placeholders for "Name", "Subject", etc.
+* (CON-2) Choose "Empty Template (versafix-1)".
- * (A1) Add a block which supports an image.
-Upload an image.
+* (CON-3) Add a block which supports one image with text.
+    * Upload an image.
+    * Set the button's link to an external page (eg `https://www.google.com/search?q=asdf&oq=asdf`)
+    * Highlight some text.
+Make it a a hyperlink to a token (eg `{action.forward}`)
- * (A2) Add a block which supports an image.
+* (CON-4) Add a block which supports one image with text.
+    * Go to the "Gallery".
 Re-use the previously uploaded image.
+    * Set the button's link to an internal page (eg `http://dmaster.l/civicrm/event/info?reset=1&id=1`)
- * (A3) Add a footer block which uses the built-in Twitter/Facebook icons.
+* (CON-5) Add a footer block which uses the built-in Twitter/Facebook icons.
- * (A4) In one of the blocks, add a hyperlink to an external page (eg `https://www.google.com/search?q=asdf&oq=asdf`).
- * (A5) In one of the blocks, add a hyperlink to an internal page (eg `http://dmaster.l/civicrm/event/info?reset=1&id=1`).
- * (A6) In one of the blocks, add a hyperlink using a token (eg `{action.forward}`)
+    * Set the link for at least one social media button.
+Disable any others.

 Now, we're going test that content appears correctly in several scenarios.
 Each scenario references the "Message Evaluation Procedure" (defined further down):

- * (B1) Using the "Test", open the "Preview" in HTML.
+* (SC-1) Using the "Test", open the "Preview" in HTML.
 Perform the "Message Evaluation Procedure" (in the browser).
- * (B2) Using the "Test", send a message to an email address.
+* (SC-2) Using the "Test", send a message to an email address.
 Perform the "Message Evaluation Procedure" (in the email).
- * (B3) Finalize and submit the mailing.
+* (SC-3) Finalize and submit the mailing.
 Trigger cron (eg `cv api -U admin job.process_mailing`).
 Perform the "Message Evaluation Procedure" (in the email).
- * (B4) In the email, click the link to "View in Browser".
+* (SC-4) In the email, click the link to "View in Browser".
 Perform the "Message Evaluation Procedure" (in the browser).

 The "Message Evaluation Procedure" is:

- * (C1) Check the the uploaded image.
-The image should appear and use an absolute URL.
- * (C2) Check the the re-used uploaded image.
-The image should appear and use an absolute URL.
- * (C3) Check the the Twitter/Facebook icons.
-The image should appear and use an absolute URL.
+* (MEP-1) Check the the first block:
- * (C4) Check the hyperlink to the external page (eg `https://www.google.com/search?q=asdf&oq=asdf`).
-The link should be absolute.
-(For a finalized mailing B3/B4, the link should work.)
- * (C5) Check the hyperlink to the internal page (eg `http://dmaster.l/civicrm/event/info?reset=1&id=1`).
-The link should be absolute.
-(For a finalized mailing B3/B4, the link should work.)
- * (C6) Check the hyperlink created via token.
-The link should be absolute.
-(For finalized mailing B3/B4, the link should work.)
+     * (a) The image should appear.
+Inspect it to see that the URL is absolute.
+     * (b) The button should appear.
+Inspect it to see that the URL is absolute.
+Click it and see that it opens.
+     * (c) The highlighted text should be a link.
+Inspect it to see that the URL is absolute.
+Click it and see that it opens.
+* (MEP-2) Check the second block:
+     * (a) The image should appear.
+Inspect it to see that the URL is absolute.
+     * (b) The button should appear.
+Inspect it to see that the URL is absolute.
+Click it and see that it opens.
+* (MEP-3) Check the footer block.
+     * (a) The social media icons should appear.
+Inspect one to see that the image URL is absolute.
+     * (b) The social media icons should be links.
+Inspect one to see that the link is absolute.
+Click it and see that it opens.

 ## Manual Tests: Save/Load Template